Death Stranding Director's Cut proves that Hideo Kojima's opus is, and will forever be, a beautiful mess

 It's because of this that the weakness of Death Stranding's action-leaning elements is more exposed in the Director's Cut.
 The firing range, racing track, cargo catapult, and customization options are nice and new and all, but they aren't enough to distract from Death Stranding's worst impulses – if anything, they feel like the sort of additions that could have otherwise been introduced as free DLC to the base game.
 Having spent time venturing once again across the entirety of Death Stranding's landscapes, I'd like to present a messy metaphor, appropriate given the campaign is so overburdened by them.

-Death Stranding: Director's Cut is like going for a hike through the most haunting beautiful woodland you could possibly imagine, only for a guy in a cinema-quality Jason Voorhees costume to leap out at you unexpectedly from behind some trees and try to shove you into the mud.
-Naturally, the surprise creates some tension the first time around.
+Playing Death Stranding: Director's Cut is like going for a hike through the most haunting, beautiful woodland you could possibly imagine, only for a guy in a cinema-quality Jason Voorhees costume to leap out at you unexpectedly and try to shove you into the mud.
+Naturally, the surprise creates some tension the first time around, just as your first encounter with the BTs do in Death Stranding.
 Maybe the second time it happens too.
 But eventually that tension transitions into annoyance.
 That annoyance quickly into embarrassment for everyone involved.
 That dichotomy between Death Stranding's two halves has only been further exposed by the Director's Cut.
 Exploring its wondrous world is an experience quite unlike any other, but it is so routinely shattered by stilted combat and pantomime villains that you'll routinely wonder whether it's worth the effort.

 Death Stranding Director's Cut launches on PS5 on September 24, 2021.
 To find out what other games are coming to the platform this year, you'll want to direct your attention to our upcoming PS5 games listing.